Mary Perkins: Awards and honours

 Perkins was made an honorary fellow of Cardiff University in 2005.
 The same year she received the Rotary International Community and Vocational Service Award for her services to charity and in 2006 won the inaugural Spirit of everywoman Award.
-Perkins was the first female optometrist in the UK to receive the title of Dame Commander of the Order of the British Empire (DBE) in 2007.
+Perkins was the first female optometrist in the UK to receive the title of Dame Commander of the Order of the British Empire (DBE) in 2007 for services to Business and to the community in Guernsey.

 The accolade was also in recognition of her other charitable work, including the Guernsey annual "Specsavers Liberation Tea Dance for pensioners", and her directorship of Women's Refuge and Age Concern.
 She is also a patron to leading children's charity Kidscape.

+Mary also supports culture as the Honorary Patron of Masteg Gleemen, a Welsh Male Voice Choir.